-1st Offense- Two periods of work detail.
+1st Offense- One day of after school detention (assignment pertaining to offense must be completed).
 Parents are required to sign policy so that they understand the consequences of any other infractions of this policy.

 2nd Offense- One (1) day of ISS.
-Student will be required to complete a 3 hour online course on "Tobacco Use" during this time.
-If student fails to complete this during this time, another day of ISS will be added to his/her punishment.
+Student will lose privilege to participate in extracurricular activities for one week.

 Student will not be allowed to have a backpack, purse, etc. on campus for a minimum of one month.

 3rd Offense- A minimum of three days Out of School suspension.
+Student will lose privilege to extracurricular activities for 2 weeks.